-Three Months Ended Janu ary 31, 2015 15 February 1, 2014 Change % Change R&D expenses \$ 151,706 \$ 128,591 \$ 23,115 18% R&D expenses as a % of revenue 19.7%) 20.5%)
+Three Month is Ended Nine Months Ended August 1, 2015 August 2, 2014 \$ Change % Change August 1, 2015 August 2, 2014 \$ Change % Change R&D expenses \$ 160,784 \$ 140,095 \$ 20,689 15% \$ 466,723 \$ 404,889 \$ 61,834 15% R&D expenses as a % of revenue 18.6% 19.3% 19.0% 19.7%

-R&D expenses increased in the three-month period ended January 31, 2015, as compared to the same period of fiscal 2014, primarily as a result of increases in R&D employee and related benefit expenses as well as other operational spending resulting from the Acquisition and, to a lesser extent, an increase in variable compensation expense linked to our overall profitability and revenue growth.
+R&D expenses increased in each of the three- and nine-month periods ended August 1, 2015, as compared to the same periods of fiscal 2014, primarily as a result of increases in operational spending resulting from the Acquisition as well as an increase in R&D employee and related benefit expenses, and, to a lesser extent, an increase in variable compensation expense linked to our overall profitability and revenue growth.

 R&D expenses as a percentage of revenue will fluctuate from year-to-year depending on the amount of revenue and the success of new product development efforts, which we view as critical to our future growth.
 We have hundreds of R&D projects underway, none of which we believe are material on an individual basis.
 We expect to continue the development of innovative technologies and processes for new products.
-We believe that a continued commitment to R&D is essential to maintain product leadership with our existing products as well as to provide innovative new product offerings, and we expect to continue to make significant R&D investments in the future.
+We believe that a continued commitment to R&D is essential to maintain product leadership with our existing products, as well as to provide innovative new product offerings, and we expect to continue to make significant R&D investments in the future.